Our team was asked to help out on STEM Day at Montview Elementary. We got there around 9 AM and helped until 1:30 PM or so.

 The Grade Level Orientation Sessions were Thursday and Friday.
 Students and parents went to the session in the cafeteria, then picked up their schedules, and then were supposed to go to the small gym to sign up for clubs or sports.

-Not many came to the gym to sign up (they left after getting their schedules), but we did get a few.
-Meanwhile we had fun driving the robot around the gym and visiting all the tables and chasing Mr. Bradford around.
-He was a willing participant.
+Students enjoyed the lunch, especially the desserts.
+They explained to the Rotary members what we did that season, and then demonstrated our current season robot and a prototype for next season's robot.
 This morning our team had the wonderful opportunity to host an international group of women in STEM through Global Ties Alabama.
 The students talked to the visitors about FIRST Robotics, what the team does, how our robot works, and what their future plans were.
 The visitors in turn told the students about what they do in their countries.

 Afterwards we took the visitors downstairs to the Advanced Manufacturing section of the school and showed them the: 1) CAD/Solidworks class, 2) 3D printing lab with the printer that manufactures meatal parts, the carbon fiber room with the kiln for curing the material, and then the welding class/building.
 The visitors were impressed with the students and how much they knew about the robot and robotics.
 The students had a great time also, and were reluctant to go back to class when the visit was over.
 We once again wowed all the little kids attending STEAMfest by letting them drive our robot around.
 Our friends the Gigawatts were unable to attend, but another friend, Team 34 The Rockets, were there.
 In addition, there were several FIRST Tech Challenge teams there, including:

 Our students had fun handing out buttons, Halloween candy, and supervising the children who got to drive the robot.
 The robot was in almost constant use for several hours, and overheated a few times.
 That's what happens when you have 4 tanks for compressed air - as pressure rises, the temperature rises.
 We also went through three fully charged batteries.
 The students are already thinking ahead to next year -- first of all bring more batteries.
 Second - we should have a swerve chassis to display!
-Until next year!
-We didn't participate in the parade, but did set up a booth for the after-parade activities.
-We had our robot, buttons, and recruitment materials at our table.
-When they lit the bonfire, our team members and a few other students had fun tossing around one of our "cube" game pieces from last season.
+Until next year! |

 Categories |